bettormetrics/Samples/EventHubConsumerSnowflakePublisher/README.md

 - `SINK_TBL`: The table in Snowflake where the event data will be stored.
 - `EVENT_DATA_COL`: The column in the Snowflake table where the event data will be stored.

+## Checkpoint Store

+The scripts use Azure Blob Storage as a checkpoint store.
+Checkpointing is a process by which readers mark or commit their position within a partition event sequence.
+Checkpointing is the responsibility of the consumer and occurs on a per-partition basis within a consumer group.
+This responsibility means that for each consumer group, each partition reader must keep track of its current position in the event stream, and can inform the service when it considers the data stream complete.

+If a reader disconnects from a partition, when it reconnects it begins reading at the checkpoint that was previously submitted by the last reader of that partition in the consumer group.
+When the reader connects, it passes the offset to the event hub to specify the location at which to start reading.
+In this way, you can use checkpointing to both mark events as "complete" by downstream applications, and to provide resiliency if a failover between readers running on different machines occurs.
+It can also be used to provide a recovery mechanism from failures that happen downstream from the event hub.

 ## Usage

-Run the script using a Python interpreter.
-The script will start consuming events from the specified Azure Event Hub and store the event data in the specified Snowflake database.
-It will also maintain a checkpoint in Azure Blob Storage to keep track of the events that have been processed.
+Run the scripts using a Python interpreter.
+The scripts will start consuming events from the specified Azure Event Hub and store the event data in the specified Snowflake database.

 ## Error Handling

-The script includes error handling for creating the EventHubConsumerClient and receiving events.
+The scripts include error handling for creating the EventHubConsumerClient and receiving events.
 If an error occurs, it will be logged and can be used for troubleshooting.